dv0gt/dotfiles/nvim/README.md

 Then call `nvim` somewhere.
 On first startup there might be some installations required (e.g. Treesitter).
 This will happen automatically.

+## Update

+If you want to update nvim and its dependencies, run `:PackerSync`, followed by `:TSUpdate`.

+Probably you need to do some config changes as there might be breaking changes or something.

 ### Golang

 For golang debugger to work, you need to install `delve` first and put it in your PATH.